tanoconsulting/datavalidator/README.md

 Troubleshooting
 ---------------

-- use the `-v` command line option to see details of execution
+- Use the `-v` command line option to see details of execution

-- if the execution of the constraint validation is taking a long time, you can use CTRL-C to stop execution halfway: the script will exit gracefully printing any violation found up to that point
+- If the execution of the constraint validation is taking a long time, you can use CTRL-C to stop execution halfway: the script will exit gracefully printing any violation found up to that point

+- To avoid excessive memory usage from large queries, when running Symfony in "debug mode", such as commonly for "dev" envs, add the `--no-debug` option to your commands.
+If possible, use a non-debug Symfony env.

+- If you still get an 'allowed memory size' fatal error, run the commands with `php -d memory_limit=-1`.

 FAQ
 ---